Holtder/talos/docs/installation.md

 talos-server
 ```

-You will be presented wit
+You will be presented with